Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

             Add notification component requires only logged in agent information and will display a form to create a new notification.
             *Actions:*
               i.
 Send:
-                  Send action will submit the notification to server which will then be sent to mobile clients
+                  Send action will submit the notification to server which will then be sent to mobile clients on socket and to webclients via Email

               ii.
 Cancel